What are the advantages of land leasing over buying a piece of property?

 The land lease arrangement allows you to own your own home for true privacy and independence while keeping the funds normally spent on the land purchase available for investment, discretionary or emergency purposes.
 In addition, you have the assurance that community standards will be carefully maintained, you can enjoy the community social and recreational amenities, and you will live in a beautiful country setting only minutes from shopping and medical service and area attractions.
 Learn more about leasing versus buying.

 What are the assurances that you will not sell our leased land to someone else?

 Creating and managing Land-Lease Communities is the Heiler's only business, and our history has been to maintain ownership as a long-term investment - not buying and selling properties.
 We hope our three generations of family leadership demonstrates this clearly.

 What does the monthly fee include?

-Although this varies somewhat by the particular amenities and services available in each community, the fee generally covers leasing the homesite, water, sewer, waste collection, recycling, street lighting, maintenance of all common areas, including roads, free use of recreational facilities and lawn mowings.
+Although this varies somewhat by the particular amenities and services available in each community, the fee generally covers leasing the homesite, street lighting, maintenance of all common areas, including roads, full use of all amenities, and lawnservice.